Madhu696969/Madhu696969/README.md

 ---

-## 💫 About Me

-I'm a Computer Science student at **KL University (Class of 2028)**.
+I'm a Computer Science student at **KL University**.
 I enjoy building software, solving coding problems, and learning new technologies.

 I have built **Full Stack applications using Java, Python, and the MERN stack**.
 I have also worked on **Data Science** projects and am currently learning **AI Engineering** to build intelligent applications.